I Might Be Crying

-"I Might Be Crying" is a song by British singer-songwriter Tanita Tikaram, which was released in 1995 as the lead single from her fifth studio album Lovers In The City.
+"I Might Be Crying" is a song by British singer-songwriter Tanita Tikaram, released on 23 January 1995 as the lead single from her fifth studio album, Lovers in the City.

 The song, which was written and produced by Tikaram, features backing vocals by Jennifer Warnes.
 "I Might Be Crying" peaked at No. 64 on the UK Singles Chart.
 One of the single's B-sides, "Not Waving but Drowning", is a poem by Stevie Smith set to music.

 Background

 Speaking to the Courier-Post in 1995, Tikaram said of the song: "It's about the idea of being haunted by someone.
 It's about never really knowing what you have until you lose it."

 Music video

 The song's music video was filmed in Vietnam and took a week to shoot.
 Tikaram told the Courier-Post: "It was really hot and poor.
 There's no sanitation and no real infrastructure.
 I took my mother along on the shoot and she said, 'This is what it was like for us 50 years ago.'
 I thought it was good that she came and said, 'This is part of your past.'"